Discover Iceland Through Hot Springs!

-Iceland is actually known for its natural hot springs due to the volcanic activity we experience.
+Iceland is known for its natural hot springs due to the volcanic activity we experience.
 In this guide, we’re going to hop in our Kuku Camper Van and show you some of the best hot pools are, and both some popular and not-so-popular destinations can be found!

 What is a naturally heated pool?

-A heated pool can be a body of water that is heated from underground thermal sources, caused by volcanic action.
+A heated pool can be a body of water that is heated from underground thermal sources.
+These phenomena are very similar to geysers caused by volcanic action.
 Which means technically, there’s a chance that you could blow up any minute…But trust us - it’s worth the explosion!

 Why are thermally heated pools so popular?

 Well, my friend, let me explain it to you this way - have you ever had a puppy snuggle with 100% of you all at once?
 If not, you’ll know what it’s like when you soak in one of our many heated pools.